Skip to content

 From the Editor Our Prime Minister can seem like an accidental politician.
 Speaking publicly, he comes across as earnestly wooden, and when he addressed the nation on September 21, the eve of the autumnal equinox, you often felt the tele-prompter was scrolling up faster than Manmohan Singh could enunciate, But speak he did, and many…

-A Lone Prime Minister in a Nation of President
+A Lone Prime Minister in a Nation of Presidents

 Quit moaning and hear the good news, folks!
 India is going to be the world’s largest beef exporter in 2012, beating out Australia and Brazil with 1.4 million tonnes of buffalo meat hoofing it to distant shores.
 You may think the domestic economy is all blood and gore, but it is not.
 Last weekend, it…